In an increasingly competitive job market, transparency about your salary offers helps boost your chances of attracting (and retaining) top talent.

 “60% of men and 52% of women viewed financial benefits as the most important factor when looking for and evaluating potential employers and job opportunities.”

-- you might not get top talent to click “apply” without listing salary info
+- might not get top talent to click “apply” without listing salary info

-- you risk losing the right candidate by offering less than industry standards
+- risk losing the right candidate by offering less than industry standards

-- you attract low-quality applicants because the salary is below market value
+- attract low-quality applicants because the salary is below market value

 2. Listing salary info optimizes your hiring process